UMH Properties

 UMH Properties, Inc. (formerly United Mobile Homes Inc.) is a public equity real estate investment trust (REIT) that owns and operates a portfolio of 135 manufactured home communities with approximately 25,700 developed homesites.
-These communities are located in 11 states: New Jersey, New York, Ohio, Pennsylvania, Tennessee, Indiana, Michigan, Maryland, Alabama, South Carolina, and Georgia.
+These communities are located in 12 states: New Jersey, New York, Ohio, Pennsylvania, Tennessee, Indiana, Michigan, Maryland, Alabama, South Carolina, Georgia, and Florida.
 UMH also owns and operates two communities in Florida through its joint venture with Nuveen Real Estate.

 History

 The company was founded in 1968 by Eugene W. Landy.

 In 2006, the company changed its name from United Mobile Homes, Inc. to UMH Properties, Inc.

 In 2013, the company acquired Holiday Mobile Village in Nashville, Tennessee for $7.25 million.